'Nothing burger' is nothing new. It's been around for decades

 And, for some reason, it's the hottest new political insult.

-Lawmakers and influencers of every stripe have been lobbing the slang, which has been firmly rooted in internet culture for years, to discount or dismiss the warring conspiracies, investigations and controversies swirling around in the giant fecal tornado that is our current political discourse.
+Lawmakers and influencers of every stripe have been lobbing the slang, which has been firmly rooted in internet culture for years, to discount or dismiss the warring conspiracies, investigations and controversies swirling around in the giant tornado that is our current political discourse.

 But history sometimes surprises us.
 The term "nothing burger" (or "nothingburger," if you're feeling compounded) is somewhat of an antique.
-It first appeared in print in the 1950s, when a gossip columnist used it used it to dismiss an actress.
+It first appeared in print in the 1950s, when a gossip columnist used it to dismiss an actress.

 "After all, if it hadn't been for Sam Goldwyn, Farley Granger might very well be a nothingburger," columnist Louella Parsons wrote in 1953.